Central America boasts the little country of El Salvador. Its rich history reaches thousands of years.

 Economy

-Mostly relying on agriculture and exports, particularly coffee, sugar, and textiles, El Salvador's economy is although, in recent years, the country has been trying to diversify it by promoting tourism and investing in other industries such electronics and manufacturing.
+Mostly relying on agriculture and exports, particularly coffee, sugar, and textiles, El Salvador's economy is, although in recent years, the country has been trying to diversify it by promoting tourism and investing in other industries such as electronics and manufacturing.

 Government and politics